BlaBlaNet/BlaBlaNet/doc/DerivedTheme1.md

     function mytheme_init(&$a) {

-        App::$theme_info['extends'] = 'redbasic';
+        App::$theme_info['extends'] = 'Zafiro';

     }

 Remember to rename the mytheme_init function with your theme name.
-In this case we will be extending the theme 'redbasic'.
+In this case we will be extending the theme 'Zafiro'.

 Now create another file.
 We call this a PCSS file, but it's really a PHP file.